Emacs: here I go again

 Manual | RefCard | Org4Beginners | Glossary | Cookbook | 5 useful features

-Markup: bold, italic, underlined, strikethrough, , verbatim
+Markup: bold, italic, underlined, strikethrough, , verbatim, code

 - list